-Late July found me in Sarajevo, Bosnia and Herzegovina and weary.
-By the time I arrived to Dubrovnik’s bus station from Sarajevo, I was ready to crash.
-The 7-hour bus ride with three border crossings and 1 (yes, 1!) bathroom stop left me so dehydrated I’m certain minor organs in my body were beginning to shut down.
-So when my bus rolled into Dubrovnik in late afternoon I may have cursed myself a little for booking lodging that was 20 minutes away by Uber.
+The 7-hour bus ride with three border crossings and 1 (yes, 1!) bathroom stop left me so dehydrated I’m certain minor organs in my body were beginning to shut down by the time we reached the coast.
+So when my bus rolled into Dubrovnik in the late afternoon, I may have cursed myself a little for booking lodging that was 20 minutes away by Uber.

-Thankfully, Uber does operate in Croatia (or, did when I visited in July 2017) so transportation from the Port of Dubrovnik (connected to the main bus station in Dubrovnik) to lodging in Cavtat was quick and door-to-door.
+Thankfully, Uber does operate in Croatia so transportation from the Port of Dubrovnik (adjacent to the inter-city bus station in Dubrovnik) to lodging in Cavtat was quick and door-to-door.

 I picked Cavtat to stay because of the rumors of Dubrovnik’s swelled-to-overflowing capacity in summer months recently.
 Cavtat, a local assured me, had much of the same offerings as Dubrovnik, but with fewer people, more accessible beaches, and a lower price tag.
 As a bonus- Dubrovnik itself was a short commute away- provided by water taxis with affordable prices and breathtaking views.
 My Google Fi coverage was consistent throughout even the rural areas of Croatia so exploring out from primary tourism hubs felt like adventures I could handle.

 I loved Cavtat for its gorgeous cove-like harbor, hiking, and old-town.
 The old part of Cavtat was equally as enthralling as Dubrovnik’s, but had the quiet stillness of a residential neighborhood rather than the thick tourist crowds I met constantly while exploring Dubrovnik.